F33RNI/Podmiha/README.md

 1. Connect controller via serial port
 2. Select serial port in `Control via serial port` section
 3. Select `Connected` Check box

+#### Secret copy

+1. Add content of `Podmiha-click-copy.user.js` script to the Tampermonkey
+2. Enable Podmiha-click-copy and reload current page
+3. If you want to **copy single word**, place mouse on top of it and **click** on it.
+Word will be copied to the clipboard
+4. If you want to **copy entire sentence**, place mouse on top of it and **double click** on it.
+Element text will be copied to the clipboard
+5. Podmiha-click-copy automatically removes some characters.
+To change it, edit `REMOVE_CHARS`, `CHARS_TO_REMOVE`  and `TRIM` constants on the top of the JS script

 ## Foot (serial) controller